AgoraDesk-LocalMonero/insta-image-viewer/README.md

 ```

 TODO:
-* Upon request: Possibility to wrap icons with path to big images.
+* Upon request: Possibility to wrap icons with path to large images.
 According current UI there is no
 need in in such functionality.
-But in long lists it will lead to significant UI slow.
+But, in a long lists, it will lead to significant UI slowing down.
 So, if you need this functionality feel free to create an issue.
 * Improve animations